KaiAragaki/kai_wip-website/content/posts/projects-reclanc/index.md

 # What is ClaNC?

-ClaNC is an algorithm that creates classifiers as well as uses the classifiers to assign new samples to a class (that is, it does step 1 and 2 as listed in the previous section).
-It is a nearest-centroid classifier, meaning it tries to find the average, distinguishing features of a given class (step 1), and then uses that average as a landmark to compare new samples to (step 2).
-If that doesn't make sense, worry not: I'll be going into the details later.
+ClaNC both creates classifiers (fits) as well as uses the classifiers to assign new samples to a class (predicts).
+It is a nearest-centroid classifier.
+We'll get into the details later, but as a brief summary, it means it tries to find the average, distinguishing features of a given class (step 1), and then uses that average as a landmark to compare new samples to (step 2).

 ClaNC was originally described by Alan Dabney [here](https://academic.oup.com/bioinformatics/article/21/22/4148/194954).
 Other nearest-centroid classifiers have existed (like, for instance, PAM), but ClaNC distinguishes itself by tending to be more accurate and sensitive than PAM.
 If you're interested in why and how, I highly recommend you to look through the paper linked.